 - (ii) The employer shall consider the request having regard to the employee's circumstances and, provided the request is genuinely based on the employee's parental responsibilities, may only refuse the request on reasonable grounds related to the effect on the workplace or the employer's business.
-Such grounds might include cost, lack of adequate replacement staff, loss of efficiency and the impact on customer service. - (iii) The employee's request and the employer's decision made under (i)(b) and (c) must be recorded in writing. - (iv) Where an employee wishes to make a request under subclause (i)(c): - (a) the employee is to make an application for leave without pay to reduce their full time weekly hours of work - (b) such application must be made as early as possible to enable the employer to make suitable staffing arrangements.
-At least four weeks notice must be given. - (c) all requests are to be considered having regard to the terms of NSW Health Policy Directive No. PD 2014\029 Leave Matters for NSW Health Service, as amended from time to time. - (d) Salary and other conditions of employment are to be adjusted on a basis proportionate to the employee's full time hours of work i.e. for long service leave the period of service is to be converted to the full time equivalent, and credited accordingly. - (e) It should be noted that employees who return from maternity, adoption or parental leave under this arrangement remain full time employees.
+Such grounds might include cost, lack of adequate replacement staff, loss of efficiency and the impact on customer service. - (iii) The employee's request and the employer's decision made under (i)(b) and (c) must be recorded in writing.

+- (iv) Where an employee wishes to make a request under subclause (i)(c): - the employee is to make an application for leave without pay to reduce their full time weekly hours of work - (b) such application must be made as early as possible to enable the employer to make suitable staffing arrangements.
+At least four weeks notice must be given. - (c) all requests are to be considered having regard to the terms of NSW Health Policy Directive PD2017_028 Leave Matters for NSW Health Service - Access to Reduced Hours for Employees Following Maternity Leave, as amended from time to time which includes the following criteria: - Applications from employees seeking access to reduced hours following a return form maternity leave should be approved, and where possible the reduced hours be available in the person's substantive role. - The options may include working reduced hours each day over a five day period with rearrangement of work routines as required; job sharing, working from home, and teleworking, or, in the case of a manager, a senior staff member providing management support on the times where the returning manager is not on duty. - 3.
+Proving the returning employee is agreeable, another option is to return them to a different position at an equivalent level. - 4.
+Consideration of requests for working reduced hours and the outcome of these requests should be documented by the Hospital.
+Employees who have had requests denied should be advised of appeal mechanisms, which may include processes defined in Clause 52, Disputes. - 5.
+The following applies to applications for a return to work on a part time basis: - Employees are required to apply for part time leave without pay to reduce their full time weekly hours of work.
+The balance of unworked hours will be recorded as unpaid maternity, adoption or parental leave; - Employees who return from maternity, adoption or parental leave under this arrangement do so for a specific period and retain their substantive hours with the right to convert to those hours at the end of the approved period of part time work. - Salary and other conditions of employment are applied on a pro rata basis during the period od part time work; - Employees retain their substantive status as full time staff and as such are not entitled to payment of any part time allowance. - (d) Salary and other conditions of employment are to be adjusted on a basis proportionate to the employee's full time hours of work i.e. for long service leave the period of service is to be converted to the full time equivalent, and credited accordingly. - (e) It should be noted that employees who return from maternity, adoption or parental leave under this arrangement remain full time employees.

 Therefore the payment of any part time allowance to such employees does not arise.